Tirath Das Dogra: Forensic Psychiatry and Psychology

 Dogra in 1990 while forensic investigations of the death of Jathedar Jagdev Singh Khudian MP of Akali Dal (Mann), first time in collaboration with Psychiatrist and Clinical Psychologist analysed the Psychological status of deceased by getting filled a proforma developed for this purpose from his friends and family.
 Subsequently, he applied it in many cases, including the psychological profiling of the accused persons of 2006 Noida serial murders.

 Mass grave exhumation and Forensic anthropometry and anatomy

 Dogra carried out numbers of exhumations in various states of India.
 He exhumed mass graves in Gujrat following 2002 communal riots and recovered large numbers of skeletal remains, the anthropometric & anatomical examination and DNA profiling established Identity of many of missing individuals.
 He always encouraged a collaborative approach in such situation.
-Dogra used Anthropometric and anatomical examination in variety of cases from different part of country including Bhanwari Devi (2011 case) and 2006 Noida serial murders.
+Dogra used Anthropometric and anatomical examination in variety of cases from different part of country including Bhanwari Devi murder case and 2006 Noida serial murders.